Portuguese Foreign Minister Tells Harvard Students to ‘Dream Big’ at Center for European Studies Talk

 Undergrad Sues Harvard IRC After Removal Over $170,000 ‘Financial Stress Test’

-Boston mayor Michelle Wu ’07 is set to address the Class of 2022 for its Class Day on May 25.
-The Class of 2021 has yet to announce its Class Day speaker, though it is set to have a Class Day Dinner on the same night.
+Boston mayor Michelle Wu ’07 is set to address the Class of 2022 during its Class Day on May 25, while American actor Ashton Kutcher will speak to the Class of 2020 during their Class Day Dinner three days later.

 —Staff writer Vivi E. Lu can be reached at email@example.com.
 Follow her on Twitter @vivielu_.